miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 ----

-## Instance creation
-Four instances are created in the Openstack cloud: the following hostnames will be assigned `cluster-master`, `cluster-slave-1` and `cluster-slave-2`.
-The image used is Ubuntu 16.04 and the flavor (`Spark-Intensive`) has the following features:
-* **Memory**: 32 GB
-* **vCPU**: 16

-All of them are given a private IP address, `<master-ip-address>`, `<slave--ip-address>`, `<slave-2-ip-address>` and `<slave-3-ip-address>`.
-A floating IP address must be manually assigned to the master instance: `<master-floating-ip-address>` (during setup, slave instances may be also assigned floating ip addresses; they will be removed once the cluster is setup).
+## Components of the cluster
+The HDFS cluster will be made of four nodes: one master (`cluster-master`) and three slaves (`cluster-slave-1`, `cluster-slave-2` and `cluster-slave-3`).
+Slaves will run a *DataNode* each, while only a *NameNode* will run on the master node (initial configurations deployed also a *DataNode* in the master node, but this configuration did not work as the *NameNode* run out of resources frequently (see [Key take-aways](#key-take-aways)).

 ## Java installation on all instances
-Oracle Java 8 is installed.
-Some tutorials found on the Internet ([here](http://tecadmin.net/install-oracle-java-8-jdk-8-ubuntu-via-ppa/) and [here](http://stackoverflow.com/questions/19275856/auto-yes-to-the-license-agreement-on-sudo-apt-get-y-install-oracle-java7-instal)) are used:
+Java must be installed in all the cluster instances: Oracle Java 8 has been chosen (some tutorials found on the Internet, such as [this](http://tecadmin.net/install-oracle-java-8-jdk-8-ubuntu-via-ppa/) and [this](http://stackoverflow.com/questions/19275856/auto-yes-to-the-license-agreement-on-sudo-apt-get-y-install-oracle-java7-instal)) are used):

 ```bash
 sudo apt-get update